nodunayo/cv/README.md

 # Nadia Odunayo

 I am a software engineer based in London.
-I currently work for [Pivotal Labs](http://www.pivotallabs.com).
+I currently run Ignition Works, a company buildling fun and worthwhile tech products, whilst interacting with the tech industry in a sustainable way.

 ##Web development